Saman-Fakhri/Vibrotactile-Motion-Perception-and-Perceptual-Decision-Making/README.md

 ## Project Overview

-Undergraduate cognitive neuroscience research project investigating human tactile perception and perceptual decision-making using vibration-based stimuli delivered to the fingertips.
+Cognitive neuroscience research project investigating human tactile perception and perceptual decision-making using vibration-based stimuli delivered to the fingertips.

 The study examined how hand configuration influences vibrotactile motion perception by comparing one-hand and two-hand stimulation conditions across phase differences of 30°, 60°, and 90° using a two-alternative forced-choice (2-AFC) behavioural paradigm.